Vlacross/dend/README.md

 <h4 style="text-decoration: underline;">Edgecase - troubleshoot</h4>
 When you add an endpoint, dend creates a file in the dauto_endpoint folder.
 It uses these to recognize current endpoints.
-If you delete one on accident, you will have to manually disable the endpoint and add it again.
+If you delete one on accident, you can either make the file yourself, or manually disable the endpoint and add it again.

-Log into you
+To disable the endpoint, log into your apache container:

+        docker exec -ti <apacher-container-name> bash

+You'll drop into a tty.
+Look for your endpoint-config file:

+        ls -al /etc/apache2/sites-available

+and disable it:

+        a2dissite <endpoint-name>

+then reload the apache service:

+        service apache2 reload

+now it is safe to remove the config file:

+        rm /etc/apache2/sites-available/<endpoint-name>.conf

+then simply exit out of the container and add it again.

 If a container stops and another starts before the first one is started again, they may switch IPs which would mean the created endpoint would lead to the second container.